 This large, hardy fish is not prone to many health problems, though some conditions have visible symptoms.
 A healthy Arowana should swim smoothly through the water with only the rear of its body showing movement.
 Swimming with observable movement in its head and tail could indicate illness.
 Similarly, if the Arowana swims with its body at an angle, it could be the sign of a digestive or bladder issue.
 A healthy fish will also have clear, alert eyes.
 An Arowana that lives in a clean, spacious aquarium may live up to 15-20 years in captivity.

-Though this type of fish has seemingly always been in existence, their population has stabilized considerably since the Arowana became popular as a household pet.
+Though this type of fish has seemingly always been in existence, their population has stabilised considerably since the Arowana became popular as a household pet.